zhangxulu1996/awesome-personalization/README.md

 This repository contains a collection of resources and papers on ***Personalization***.
 We also release a survey about personalized content synthesis.
 You can find it from [[arXiv](https://arxiv.org/pdf/)].

 ## Citation
-**If you find the information in our paper useful for your research, please feel free to cite it in your work.
+**If you find the information in our paper useful for your research, please consider to cite it in your work.
 Thank you!**

 ```text
 @article{,